dekuNukem/duckyPad/duckyscript_info.md

 Possible uses include push-to-talk voice chat, or WASD gamepad.

+You should only use `HOLD` command on its own, i.e. the script should only have a single line of `HOLD` command and nothing else.

-`HOLD` command must be followed by a single key, it can be a character or a special key.
+`HOLD` command can be followed by up to 2 keys, they can be character or special keys.

 ```
 HOLD w